Rate Limits

 Handling Rate Limits

-To avoid exceeding these rate limits, optimize your application, so it makes the least amount of requests needed.
+To avoid running into rate limits, optimize your application so it makes the least amount of requests needed.
 By optimizing your code and monitoring usage, you can develop an application that's both efficient and effective.

-Here are some ways you can optimize your application:
+Here are some ways you can can prevent your application from being rate limited:

 Cache Response